 As CyberX’s CFO, Liat brings over 20 years of financial leadership expertise in the technology sector.
 Prior to CyberX, Liat was CFO of Pango Mobile Parking, where she guided the company into its acquisition by a US entity.
 Prior to Pango, Liat was the CFO of Brainstorm Cell Therapeutics (NASDAQ: BCLI) and VP of Finance for ForeScout Technologies, where she was responsible for all finance and accounting functions since shortly after its inception as a US company with sales and offices worldwide.
 Liat holds an MBA from Edinburgh University and a BA in Accounting & Economics from Ben Gurion University.

-Jim Blaschke, VP Sales and Business Development
+Jim Blaschke, VP NA Sales

 Jim leads CyberX’s sales and partner management in North America.
 He brings more than 30 years of sales, business development, channels, OEM partner and marketing experience in technology companies ranging from startups to the Fortune 50, including Lockheed Martin, GE and Sun Microsystems.
 Jim’s background includes 10 years bringing ICS and database security solutions to critical infrastructure companies.
 He holds a degree in Aerospace Engineering from the University of Southern California.